vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Protocols

-\textbf{Transaction Abort.} If a VMS function fails to comply with a database constraint, the VMS starts the abort process.
-The VMS removes the aborted transaction from its set of scheduled transactions, adjusting the necessary precedence, and informs the coordinator about the abort (red lines in Fig.~\ref{fig:architecture}).
-The coordinator multicasts the abort information (TiD, batch ID) to VMSes involved in the corresponding transaction (only upstream VMSes are necessary).
-Upon receiving an abort message, VMSes clean up the write sets of the transactions from the aborted TiD until the last executed TiD and reapply the input event logs, discarding the aborted transaction and adjusting the necessary precedences.
-Transaction execution is resumed afterwards.
-It is worth noting that, at this point, VMS states have not been checkpointed yet, and the event logs written as part of the current batch execution have not been logged yet.
+\fakesub{Transaction Abort} If a VMS function fails to comply with a database constraint or an incorrectly specified execution mode leads to a conflict, the VMS starts the abort process.
+It (i) stops scheduling new transactions, (ii) removes the aborted transaction from its set of transactions, (iii) cleans up the write sets of the transactions with TiDs between the aborted TiD and the last executed TiD, and informs the commit handler about the abort.
+The commit handler logs the abort information (TiD, batch ID) in the Catalogs and multicasts it to VMSes involved in the corresponding transaction (only upstream VMSes are necessary).
+Upon receiving an abort message, VMSes proceed similarly to the VMS that started the abort procedure, executing steps (i) to (iii) above.
+VMSes must ignore incoming input events that have TiD > aborted TiD until its producer VMS restores the precedence of input events.
+Transaction scheduling is resumed from the successor of the aborted transaction in the log.
+Note that at this point, VMS states have not been checkpointed yet, and the event logs written as part of the current batch execution have not been logged yet.
 The protocol is largely decentralized.
-It is only necessary to involve the coordinator because upstream VMSes may be unknown to the VMS that initiates the abort procedure.
+It is only necessary to involve the commit handler because upstream VMSes may be unknown to the VMS that initiates the abort procedure.
+More details of the algorithm is presented in the Appendix ($\S$~\ref{subsubsec:detailed_tx_sched}).